bitcraze/bitcraze-website/src/portals/research.md

 ---
 layout: page-portal
-title: Research
+title: Used in research
 permalink: /research/
 page_id: research
 ---

-{% img research header; wide; /images/portals/portal-research-header.jpg %}
+{% img Flight lab; wide; /images/portals/portal-research-header.jpg %}

 ## The Crazyflie is ideal for many areas of research
 ---